 The year 1904 saw the establishment of the Fédération Internationale de Football Association (FIFA), the only entity authorised to organise international competitions, always based on the rules of Football Association.
 The first competition was planned for 1906, but in the end it was cancelled.

 Football’s first appearance in the Olympic programme was at the 1900 Games in Paris, as an exhibition sport and with clubs representing each country.
 The sport entered the programme definitively in 1908, when the Games were held in London, with FIFA’s endorsement.

 Since then, the only year in which there was no football competition at the Olympics was 1932, in Los Angeles, due to a disagreement between FIFA and the International Olympic Committee (IOC) about whether the players needed to be amateurs.
-Women first played football at the Olympics in 1996, in Atlanta.
+Women first played football at the Olympic Games in 1996, in Atlanta.